Importance of Country-Specific Social Media Accounts for Marketing

-Ending with a mundane yet important point, running different international accounts allows you to take full advantage of optimal posting times and special occasions.
+Ending with an obvious yet important point, running different international accounts allows you to take full advantage of optimal posting times and special occasions.
 You want to create a posting schedule that takes into account each time zone and is based on available data on peak engagement hours in each country (for your network and demographic as well).

-Similarly, you might want to post specifically about national holidays or major events, such as sports matches.
+Similarly, you might want to post specifically about national holidays or major events, such as national or region specific sporting events.
 Having separate accounts is especially useful here, as you’ll avoid the confusion of showing audiences in Brazil a post about Republic Day in Italy.

-Social media should start a dialogue and build a relationship between you and prospective and existing customers.
+To conclude, a global social media marketing strategy should be developed around the main reasons of starting a dialogue and building a relationship between you and prospective and existing customers.
 However, if you don’t first address language barriers and cultural disconnects, that’s unlikely to happen.
 Managing country-specific social media accounts is a great way of bridging that gap and reaching out to a wider international audience.